klutz4/climbing/README.md

 ### Modeling How Hard Users Climbed in 2017

 I followed the same process and code for modeling how hard users climbed in 2017 as with modeling the difficulty of a climb, with the added caveat that there were a limited number of rows with data for 2017.
+This forced the size of the feature matrix to shrink since a sample was taken from the full feature matrix to match the length of the target.

 Below are the results of the final models.

 <img src='images/ridge_model_boulder_ability.png'>